-Build up Strong Foundation of Basic Concepts
+Build up a Strong Foundation of Basic Concepts

 Pay Attention to the Usage of Keywords in Structured Questions